Davie Lets Big Lead Slip Away

 Indy reeled off a 12-0 run as Gleaves hit two 3-pointers in a span of 50 seconds.
 Shooting guard Marcus Graves also took over, hitting a triple as Indy buried three 3s in less than two minutes.
 Graves’ steal and layup gave Indy a 54-53 lead – its first lead since 3-2.
 Indy scored 11 unanswered points in two minutes, 14 seconds …

-By Brian Pitts Davie Enterprise Record The Davie boys basketball team’s 66-65 win over Reagan in the Central Piedmont Conference... read more
+By Brian Pitts Davie Enterprise Record The Davie-Northwest Guilford wrestling match in the first round of the state dual playoffs... read more